Adarsh-iips/fastapi_hypercorn_signup/README.md

 g.
 HTML/CSS – Frontend templating

-i.
+h.
 MYSQL WorkBench- To handle MySQL Database for different users like patient and doctor.

 Launch the Project in Minutes:
 1. Install all required packages